lnxusr1/kenzy/docs/installation.basic.md

 ```
 python3 -m kenzy
 ```
-You can disable any of the built-in devices or containers with ```--disable-builtin-[speaker, watcher, listener, panels, brain, container]```.
+You can disable any of the built-in devices or containers with ```--disable-builtin-[speaker, watcher, listener, brain, container]```.
 Use the ```--help``` option for full listing of command line options including specifying a custom configuration file.

 __NOTE:__ The program will create/save a version of the configuration to ```~/.kenzy/config.json``` along with any other data elements it requires for operation.
 The configuration file is fairly powerful and will allow you to add/remove devices and containers for custom configurations including 3rd party devices or custom skills.